deividmarreiro/Project-STEDI-Human-Balance-Analytics/README.md

 ## Second 2️⃣

-Confiture a `.aws` folder or export the credentials to run the final step.
+Confiture a `.aws` folder or export the credentials to run the next steps.

+## Third 3️⃣

+Enter the `terraform` folder and follow the instructions to set the enviroment on AWS

 ## And finally 🔚